stgreenb/post-vis-wbx/README.md

 ![Raw Numbers](./raw-numbers.jpg)

-Pretty simple right?Now we'll go a bit further and add some HTML table structure and the rest of the values.
-So the new template looks like this:
+Pretty simple right?
+Now we'll go a bit further and add some HTML table structure and the rest of the values.
+We are going to replac the template variable above with the following:
 ```
 <table>
 <TR>